TL;DR

 WeCovr: Your Partner in Finding the Right Cover

 Navigating these options alone can be overwhelming.
-As an independent and FCA-authorised broker, WeCovr provides impartial advice tailored to your specific needs and budget.
-We compare policies from all the leading UK providers to find cover that offers strong diagnostic and post-fracture benefits, all at no extra cost to you.
+A WeCovr specialist or one of our broker partnersuidance tailored to your needs and budget.
+We compare policies from a panel of UK providers to help identify cover with relevant diagnostic and post-fracture benefits, at no extra cost to you.

 Furthermore, WeCovr customers gain complimentary access to our AI-powered calorie and nutrition tracking app, CalorieHero.
 This tool can help you monitor your intake of essential bone-building nutrients like calcium and vitamin D, empowering you to take proactive control of your health.
 We also offer discounts on other insurance products when you purchase PMI or life insurance through us.